forgottenswitch/cygpathint/README.md

-cygwin\_symlinks.rs
+cygwin\_path.rs
 ===================

-Provides ability for Rust on Windows applications to interpret Cygwin symlinks, when they are run from Cygwin console or script.
+Provides ability for Rust on Windows applications to interpret Cygwin paths, when they are run from Cygwin console or script.

 Testing